tmthyln/iris/README.md

 Features I care about:
 - Listing podcast and blog episodes
 - Tracking which episodes I have already watched/posts I have already read
-- Complete lists of episodes/posts (many RSS feeds have a recency bias)
+- Complete lists of episodes/posts (many RSS feeds are only an incomplete set)
 - Playback and queueing of episodes; displaying blog posts, comics, etc.

 Features I don't care much about: